Submissions End August 31, 2019 at 23:59

 - The Finnish archipelago is broken into a huge amount of smaller islands, straits, bays and shallow waters

-We are looking for Systems/Solutions/Methods that must be:
+Systems/Solutions/Methods that should be:

 - Modular, so that multiples of the same system can operate as a larger entity